rabssm/Radiometer/README.md

 ## Software
 Python 3 script to continuously read and log the light intensity levels in lux detected by an Adafruit TSL2591 digital light sensor.
 The integration time is set to the minimum time allowed by this device (100ms), which allows light levels to be read at 10 Hz.

-The gain is set to maximum, but in the event of the detector becoming saturated, the gain is changed to the medium setting, which should allow light levels to continue to be monitored in the event of very bright fireball events.
+By default, the gain is automatically controlled and is initially set to maximum.
+In the event of the detector becoming saturated, the gain is changed to the medium setting, which should allow light levels to continue to be monitored up to a brightness of 3000 Lux in the event of very bright fireball events.

+The gain can also be set to a fixed value using the --gain command line option.

 There is also a script to monitor sky quality, by measuring the sky brightness.
 This uses the longest integration time available for the device (600ms), so that there are more counts detected in very dark conditions.
 This increased integration time should allow sky brightness measurements down to 22 mpsas.